Getting to know Portsmouth

 - An allocation notice or tenancy agreement from an approved letting agency

-Here are some banks that you may wish to open an account with:
+Here are some banks that you may wish to open an account with - please remember that each bank will have specific requirements:

 Be sure to register with the nearest doctors' surgery even if you do not currently have any health concerns.